 The NASA Eulerian Snow On Sea Ice Model (NESOSIM) is a three-dimensional, two-layer (vertical), Eulerian snow budget model (Petty et al., 2018).
 NESOSIM includes two snow layers: old compacted snow and new fresh snow.
-Wind-packing and snow loss to the leads are included, and were used to calibrate NESOSIM with historical snow depth and density observations

-- 160 from the NP drifting station data.
-NESOSIM was run using several atmospheric reanalyses, including ERA-I (Dee et al., 2011), JRA55 (Ebita et al., 2011) and MERRA (Rienecker et al., 2011) and a median of these daily reanalysis snowfall estimates is used in this study.
+Wind-packing and snow loss to the leads are included and were used to calibrate NESOSIM with historical snow depth and density observations from the NP drifting station data.
+NE-SOSIM was run using several atmospheric reanalyses, including ERA-Interim (ERA-I) (Dee et al., 2011), JRA-55 (Ebita et al., 2011) and MERRA (Rienecker et al., 2011), and a median of these daily reanalysis snowfall estimates is used in this study.
 The model is also forced with near-surface wind fields from ERA-I, NSIDC Polar Pathfinder sea ice drift vectors (Tschudi et al., 2019) and Bootstrap passive microwave ice concentrations (Comiso, 2017).
-Snow accumulation is initialized at the end of summer (default of August 15th) and run until the following spring (May 1st).
-To initialize snow depth - 165 in mid-August, NESOSIM linearly scales the August snow depth in the W99 climatology based on the ratio between duration of the summer melt season and the climatological summer duration.
+Snow accumulation is initialized at the end of summer (default of 15 August) and run until the following spring (1 May).
+To initialize snow depth in mid-August, NESOSIM linearly scales the August snow depth in the W99 climatology based on the ratio between duration of the summer melt season and the climatological summer duration.
 The duration of the summer melt season is defined based on ERA-I air temperatures, and climatological summer melt duration is from Radionov et al. (1997).
-Snow depth is further equally divided into the 'old' and 'new' snow layers, with snow transferred from the 'new' to the 'old' snow layer based on the wind conditions.
-Snow is then accumulated and evolves dynamically with sea ice motion through a divergence-convergence - and an advection term.
-Daily snow depth (mean depth over the sea ice fraction) and snow density and snow volume (per unit grid-cell) are available from August 15th to April 30th for each year, at a spatial resolution of $100 \times 100 \ km$ in a polar stereographic grid.
-NESOSIM provides the effective snow depth of the ice covered fraction, and the mean grid-cell snow depth.
-In order to be consistence with snow depth estimates from the other methods, we will use the latter in this study.
+Snow depth is further equally divided into the "old" and "new" snow layers, with snow transferred from the new to the old snow layer based on the wind conditions.
+Snow is then accumulated and evolves dynamically with sea ice motion through a divergence-convergence and an advection term.
+Daily snow depth (mean depth over the sea ice fraction) and snow density and snow volume (per unit grid cell) are available from 15 August to 30 April for each year, at a spatial grid spacing of 100×100 km in a polar stereographic projection.
+NESOSIM provides the effective snow depth of the ice-covered fraction and the mean grid-cell snow depth.
+In order to be consistent with snow depth estimates from the other methods, we will use the latter in this study.